from the archives

 It didn't work, or course.
 Eventually, the deprivation of dieting would become intolerable for me and I'd begin binging on whatever I hadn't allowed myself to eat.
 Then I'd feel out of control and tell myself that my pain was because of my weight, and I'd diet again.
 Ahh, the life of a Restrictor.

 A friend I'll call Linda, a Permitter, has only been on a diet once in her life – and says it was “like living in hell.”
 When we go out to eat, she doesn't think for a second about the amount of fat or carbs in her order.
-Although she's 30 pounds over weight, her motto is “Carpe diem, darling.”
+Although she is 30 pounds over her natural weight, her motto is “Carpe diem, darling.”
 She tells me she wants to lose weight, that her thighs are rubbing together, but then it's time for another meal – another chance to seize the day, and the cupcake.
 Still, she suffers (in secret) as much as any Restrictor over the size of her body, and doesn't know what to do, since she believes it's hopeless to follow a program or a diet.

 After I'd told the women at the party about the two types of eaters, the Restrictor said, “You described me exactly!
 So tell me exactly what to do about it!”
 Then she caught herself and we had a good laugh.
 She'd said what any Restrictor would say: “Great!
 Now give me the rules to follow so that I can fix it!”
 The Permitter's response was less enthusiastic.
 She looked at me suspiciously, crossed her arms and grudgingly said, “Well, I suppose you have me pegged as well, but don't tell me what to do because I'll only rebel!”
 I smiled, because her reaction was utterly typical of give-me-a rule-and-I'll break it Permitters.
 Since we were still near the food table, and I was ready to dig into those mashed potatoes, I game them the condensed version of my message: “Listen to your body.
 Trust what it tells you.
 You won't go wrong.
 Now let's put some food on our plates and talk about something else!”